radical-lab/radical-lab.github.io/README.md

 : any"-thing" that takes /inputs?/ can be turing complete; id(x) = x, where x = "turing complete system"; personality box rewrites;..\
 : a turing complete system is provably a turing complete system if it can completely `mkturing system`\
 : we can completely `mkturing system` in this reality\
-∴ this reality is a turing complete system, and श्याम is an input
+∴ this reality is a turing complete system, and श्याम is an input\
+: god has free will\
+:\
+∴ therefore we have free will\
+ȡ (what is this? the hindu number in anglo hex)
+√ kbs ftw (or has this been done?)

 south = material `/happyness|enjoyment|DESIRE!!! :D #finally_remembered/`\
 east = spiritual\